ShawInnes/chef-teamcity-server/README.md

 # teamcity-server cookbook

-Installs and configures a TeamCity Server for 'production use' with a:
+Installs and configures a TeamCity Server for 'production purposes' with a:
 * Database (PostgreSQL)
 * Git VCS support